VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/notes.markdown

 **Tunnel Mode**:

- * Can be used to set up a VPN.

- e.g. Terminating tunnels at security gateways to each network.
+ * Can be used to set up a VPN by terminating tunnels at security gateways to each network.
 This implementation allows hosts avoid implementing security.

 1. Source prepares an inner IP packet with a destination address of the target internal host.
   * This packet is prefixed by an ESP header; then packet and ESP header are encrypted and Authentication data may be added.